shashankbafna/cowin-vaccination-book-slot/README.md

    -  Facebook: https://www.facebook.com/shashbafna
    -  or leave out comments in here to get any help.
 ## _I will not mind sharing a cup of ~~coffee~~ **TEA**_

+**Must Read - 1st Para**: https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2

+## Futurescope:
+1) As I had an ios phone, It was not possible to automate otps, however, it is possible to automate otp transmission via android.
+   -  This results in entering the otp every 15 mins, to continue the session for searching the slots.
+   -  This requires constant response from the user when notified either via computer beep or telegram notification.
+2) Inputs & outputs on telegram can be beautified, right now, I have just pushed them from console.
+3) Exception handling for inputs & url requests.

+**DISCLAIMER:
+USE IT AT YOUR OWN RISK.**
+-  This is a make-shift automation for booking the slot which was not possible manually due to the significant ratio for availability of vaccines & People in our country.
+-  I am not a developer but an engineer/ Script writer.
+Consider this before making any comments or giving any advices.
+-  Feel free to give suggestions, Also, please copy & enhance the code if you want.
+   -  Make sure to let me know, hopefully, I can also help.

+Lastly, goes without saying:
+**once you get your shot, please do help out any underprivileged people around you who may not have a laptop or the know-how.
+For instance any sort of domestic help, or the staff in your local grocery store, or literally the thousands of people who don't have the knowledge or luxury we do.**

 ## SCREENSHOTS:
 ![image](https://user-images.githubusercontent.com/54980800/120204156-22aa0880-c246-11eb-94d5-1f0f7865c99c.png)